The Chase Sapphire Reserve is an incredible travel rewards credit card that any frequent traveler should have in their wallet.

 That paired with customer reviews, proves that we are not the only ones that love the Chase Sapphire Preferred.

 Redemption option #1—Book travel

 As you can tell, we highly recommend using the Chase Sapphire Reserve as your main travel rewards credit card.
-With that being said, the best way to redeem your rewards is through Chase’s travel portal.
-As I said above, if you book through Chase's portal, you get 50% more for your points.
+As mentioned above, if you book through Chase’s portal, you get 1.5 cents per point in value.

 If you book through Chase Ultimate Rewards, your points can go towards:

 - Car rentals

 Chase’s portal makes it easy to find flights and lodging, and they’ll tell you next to each flight/hotel/etc. how many points equals a free flight/stay.

 You can transfer points to the following airlines:

 - Aer Lingus AerClub